 - Cape St. Francis is the northernmost tip of the East Coast Trail.

 - Exciting opportunity to walk the brand new White Horse Path.

 Berries you can find on the trail to Cripple Cove include creeping snowberries, blueberries, partridgeberries, crackerberries, cranberries and bakeapples.

-Photos and stories featuring Cripple Cove Path:
+More photos and stories on Cripple Cove Path:

 - White Horse Path & Piccos Ridge Path - August 2015

 - Iceberg hunting on Cripple Cove Path - March 2012

 - A hike on Cripple Cove Path - September 2011

 - Cape St. Francis to Cripple Cove - April 2011